2001 NIST Speaker Recognition Evaluation Corpus

 |Citation:||Przybocki, Mark, and Alvin Martin.
 2001 NIST Speaker Recognition Evaluation Corpus LDC2002S34.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2002.|

-Supporting documentation for this evaluation may be found on the 2001 NIST Speaker Recognition Evaluation website.
-Consult the NIST evaluation plan for detailed instructions on using this evaluation material.
+Supporting documentation for this evaluation may be found in the 2001 NIST Speaker Recognition Evaluation Plan.

 The files are divided into evaluation and development data.
 There are a total of 2,350 compressed speech files, all of which are in sphere format.
 The sphere files are compressed and encoded in one channel 8-bit mulaw, for a total of 575,337,198 bytes (548.7 Mbytes), or 26 hours of sphere data.